GoogleCloudPlatform/cloud-foundation-toolkit/config-connector/solutions/networking/helm/autoneg/README.md

     gcloud container clusters get-credentials [CLUSTER NAME] --zone=[CLUSTER ZONE]

     # curl the external address of the forwarding rule.
 Note that it might take around 5-10 minutes for load balancing to start working.
-    # You will see the message ("Hello from North America" or "Hello from Europe" backed on your location).
+    # You will see the message ("Hello from North America" or "Hello from Europe" based on your location).
     curl $(kubectl get  computeforwardingrule -o=jsonpath='{.items[0].spec.ipAddress.addressRef.external}')

 1. Clean up the installation: